cachewerk/relay-docs/docs/1.x/events.md

 ## Manual event dispatching

-Despite of PHP’s synchronous nature, Relay will dispatch registered event listeners at regular checkpoints during the execution of userland code.

-In some cases you may wish to trigger event callbacks manually, this can be done by calling the `dispatchEvents()` method and is extremely fast and memory efficient.
+Despite of PHP’s synchronous nature, Relay will dispatch event callbacks at regular checkpoints during any code execution.
+In rare scenarios where nanosecond consistency is needed, event callbacks can be triggered manually using the `dispatchEvents()` method, which is extremely fast and memory efficient.

 ```php
 $relay->dispatchEvents();